rjrodger/simpledb/README.md

 ### sdb.domainMetadata(domain,override,callback)

-Get some statistics about your domain, such as a count of items and how much storage it is using (you pay for this!).
+Get some statistics about your domain, such as a count of items and how much storage it is using (you pay Amazon for this!).

     sdb.domainMetadata('<domain>',function(err,res,meta){
        console.log('Mmm, floor pie! '+JSON.stringify(res) )
     }

-Where <domain> is the name of your domain.
+Where `<domain>` is the name of your domain.

 ### sdb.listDomains(override,callback)

 Returns a list of your domain names as an array of strings.
-Restricted to the specificed SimpleDB host (default=sdb.amazonaws.com).
-See the simpledbSimppleDB options to change this.
+Restricted to the specified SimpleDB host (default=sdb.amazonaws.com).
+See the _simpledb.SimpleDB_ options to change this.

     sdb.listDomains(function(err,res,meta){
        console.log('You hear that?
 That's market bacon hitting the pan: '+JSON.stringify(res) )